hayesall/CLFanfictionSearchEngine/README.md

   * My **big** question: How are the communities shaped over time?
 (Azadeh worked on the [LinkedIn Economic Graph Challenge](http://news.indiana.edu/releases/iu/2015/06/iu-linkedin-project.shtml) for tracking economic trends over time.
 What are the cultural trends and shifts in FanFiction over time?)
   * Method for automatically adjusting the relevancy-scoring weights.
 I manually adjusted the weights of pagerank and term-frequency with the heuristic that the top few titles should make sense based on the keywords entered, and that a few stories should not dominate every query.
 I have document data in the form of term-frequency and metadata for each story, so it might be possible to create a classification model that adjusts the weights based on these features (a clever end-to-end deep-learning system perhaps?)
   * Each fanfic is associated with a small picture, how are the pictures related to the content?
 Reverse-search-by-image is a possibility in the meantime.
+  * Weigh the number of reviews over the number of chapters: reviews are submitted on a chapter-by-chapter basis and longer stories naturally have a higher-than-average number of reviews.
+Popularity should instead be measured by the average number of reviews per chapter, and eventually: the number of times it has been favorited.
   * Narrow search results with metadata (data about the stories: title, summary, chapters, complete/incomplete, genre, age rating, language).
-  * Currently there are some bugs when pulling metadata, characters are sometimes interpreted as the genre.
+  * Currently there are some bugs when pulling metadata: characters are sometimes interpreted as the genre.
   * Stem based on language: stories exist in English, French, Spanish, Catalan, and Polish (from ones I've pulled so far)
   * Find a parser that works on non-latin written languages (Arabic, Chinese, Hindi, Japanese, Russian, to name a few).
   * Store page hashes to easily compute if one has been updated: complete stories will not be changed, but new reviews can be added.